murat-polat/tutor-authn/README.md

-## MFE for custom login an register
+## MFE for custom login and register
 This is a micro-frontend application responsible for the login, registration and password reset functionality.
 End modified for Tutor Open edX.
 This is an example plugin for to implement a micro-frontend application to Tutor Open edX.
 Please test it before using in production !

 Cloning and configuring Frontend-app-logistration